-The SARB adopted the Basel III regulatory framework ("Basel III") introduced by the Basel Committee on Banking Supervision ("BCBS") from 1 January 2013 and the Bank has been compliant with the minimum requirements from that date.
-The Bank is well positioned to comply with the requirements that are subject to phase-in rules when they become effective.
+The SARB adopted Basel III from 1 January 2013 and SBSA has been compliant with the minimum requirements from that date.
+The Basel III capital adequacy requirements are subject to phase-in rules and SBSA is well positioned to comply with the requirements when they become effective.